ukjin1192/TensorFlow-MineSweeper/README.md

 ## Summary

 - Proof of concept for using TensorFlow to improve AI at <a href="https://minemine.io">this Minesweeper game</a>
-- Mission : Improve accuracy when AI should pick random cell with given condition
+- Mission : Improve accuracy(=predictive power) when AI should sweep or flag random cell with given condition

 ## Procedure

 - Create map randomly
 - Sweep empty block for the first time
-- Sweep or flag cells with given condition
+- Sweep or flag cells if AI could sweep or flag certain cell with given condition
-- Collect data when AI should pick random cell with given condition
+- Collect data when AI should sweep or flag random cell with given condition
   - Target
 	  - Unrevealed cell which has at least one revealed number cell(=not empty or mine) around
 	- X data